What Does A Gas Fitter Do?

 Only an efficiently conducted pipe installation can ensure a steady supply of gas.
 Hence, the connection should be such that the appliances can tap into the gas line while accessible for everyday use.

 If you cannot find the root cause of a gas line problem, you should trust a gas fitter to evaluate the issue correctly.
-Since they are professionally trained and licensed to identify such issues, you can rest assured that the safety of your household is in good hands.
+Since they are professionally trained and licensed to identify such situations, you can rest assured that the safety of your household is in good hands.

 However, we suggest noting signs of trouble and disconnecting your appliances while the gas fitter is on the way.
 This will help make their job easier and faster.